-It can be difficult at the best of times to keep up good spending habits.
+It can be difficult at the best of times to keep up a good credit score and positive spending habits.
 Sometimes the money is just not there for the things you need, and when Christmas is thrown into the mix it becomes that little bit more difficult.

 There’s no need to worry though as we have some useful tips to keep you on track throughout the holiday period, even when those extra seasonal expenses get in the way.
-Hopefully leaving you without a dent in your credit score by the end of the festive season.
+Hopefully meaning you won’t have affected your credit score by the end of the festive season.

 This is extremely easy to do over the Christmas period, it’s a time you want to spoil your loved ones and treat them to something they deserve.
 Start out with a budget to help you not overspend, and maybe itemise it by each person you need to buy for.
 This will help you set out out a price in mind for each person and gift.